 As a independent software maintainer, you can license your work under both a public

 LICENSE terms and private licenses at the same time because you own the intellectual property in your work that others needs licenses for.
-In other words, you can dual license your work because you own it.
+In other words, you can license your work in two ways at once because you own it.

 When others contribute to your work, they will own the intellectual property in their contributions, not you.
 As a result, users of your combined work will need licenses from you and from other contributors.
 There are two straightforward ways to achieve that.